 Semester on Contemporary Art

-This program is offered every fall semester, and students have the option of a 4- or 8-credit course.
+This 4-credit program is offered every fall semester, and students have the option of registering to go into the city on either Wednesdays or Fridays.
 Classes begin in late August and end in mid-December.
 This program is a mandatory course for Drew art and art history students.

 Costs and Financial Assistance